openconfig/gnoi/healthz/README.md

 ## User Experience

-#### A BGP routing process goes unhealthy due to a crash.
+### A BGP routing process goes unhealthy due to a crash.

-##### Expected Action
+#### Expected Action

 Write the core dump to a file system.

 A call to `Healthz.Get` should respond with the current state of the component and provide feedback that there is an artifact available to be requested.

-A Healthz call should stream the core dump over the service back to the caller.
+A `Healthz.Artifact()` call should stream the core dump over the service back to the caller.

 The component that is specified should correspond to the software process that implements the BGP protocol in the system.

-#### A chassis linecard goes unhealthy due to hardware failure.
+### A chassis linecard goes unhealthy due to hardware failure.

-##### Expected Action
+#### Expected Action

 Logs / dumps collected and the gNMI components are marked unhealthy.

 A call to Healthz.Get should respond with the current state of the component and provide feedback that there is an artifact available to be requested.

-A Healthz call should stream the core dump over the service back to the caller.
+A `Healthz.Artifact()` call should stream the core dump over the service back to the caller.

-A Healthz call should stream the logs over the service back to the caller.
+A `Healthz.Artifact()` call should stream the logs over the service back to the caller.

 The component that is reported on should be of type [`CHASSIS`](https://openconfig.net/projects/models/schemadocs/yangdoc/openconfig-platform.html#ident-chassis).

-#### A chassis file storage is over a configured capacity and reports itself unhealthy.
+### A chassis file storage is over a configured capacity and reports itself unhealthy.

 Since there are no artifacts the Healthz.Get should just return the status of the component and no other action is necessary